felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I ordered my copy of *[The DevOps Handbook](https://amzn.to/4clZUMF)* in 2019.
 I finished it on August 6, 2022.
 For those keeping count, that means three years of lead time.
 What happened?

 The [Dunning-Kruger effect]() is what happened.
-I had reached the peak of Mt.
-Stupid.
-My confidence in learning from reading had risen above my abilities.
+I had reached the peak of Mount Stupid.
+Some people call this "premature enlightenment."
+My confidence in my ability to learn from reading had risen above my actual abilities.

+{{< figure src="/img/dunning-kruger-effect.png" position="center" caption="The path to mastery of any type involves traversing the Dunning-Kruger graph from left to right." >}}

 After only a few chapters, I began to feel dizzy.
 This book wasn't like the Phoenix Project.
 It was a _real_ book, one that required actual effort to read through.
 It laid the truth bare: I truly had no idea what I had gotten myself into.
+I quickly fell into the Valley of Despair.

 Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of knowledge.